Messy handwriting?

 Young boy and educator checking out the drawing and coloring made

-You may be wondering
+You may still be wondering

 Is this just for little kids?